hmanwani2304/ownCloud-QuickStart-Guide/README.md

 ![ownCloud Mobile Client](https://doc.owncloud.com/android/_images/android-1.png)

-For more information and source code, please refer [ownCloud download page](https://owncloud.org/download/#mobile).
+For more information about source code and installation details, see [ownCloud download](https://owncloud.org/download/#mobile) page.

 To connect to the ownCloud server: